gogins/michael.gogins.studio/README.md

 ## Live Talks

-Here are some presentation slides from talks on computer music that I have given, or plan to give.
-These slides are viewable in Web browsers.
-I call them "live talks" because the slides contain Csound pieces that run in the browser without any external software being required.
+These are presentation slides from some talks on computer music that I have given, or plan to give.
+The slides are viewable in Web browsers.
+I call these "live talks" because the slides contain Csound pieces that run in the browser (and can be edited in the browser) without any external software being required.

 ### [Algorithmic Composition](https://gogins.github.io/michael.gogins.studio/live_talks/algorithmic_composition.html)